Updated: Oct 20

 As Iceland emerges from the long winter months the snow and ice begin to thaw.
 This springtime melt releases a lot of water quickly into the rivers and streams.
 The waterways swell and Iceland’s waterfalls gain the full force of the elements.
 To see the waterfalls in Iceland at their most spectacular you should visit at this time of year.
 Here’s our top pick of the most spectacular waterfalls in Iceland.

 This is one of Iceland’s most well-visited waterfalls.
 Located on the South Coast just off of the Ring Road.
-It has a sixty-metre drop from a high cliff that used to mark the edge of the coastline.
-What makes this waterfall so unique is that visitors can walk all the way behind the falling curtain of water.
+It has a sixty-meter drop from a high cliff that used to mark the edge of the coastline.
+What makes Seljalandsfoss so unique is that visitors can walk all the way behind the falling curtain of water.
 There is a pathway that loops right around behind the falls.
 From there you can see the water falling from up close.

 If you only see one waterfall in Iceland then it is very likely that it will be this one.
 Gullfoss forms one point of the famous Golden Triangle.
 This is a set of three incredible sights within easy reach of Reykjavik also known as the Golden Circle.
 Visitors to Iceland at any time of year can enjoy day tours around the famous Golden Circle.

-Skógafoss is another dramatic waterfall on the South Coast of Iceland.
-Sixty metres high and twenty-five metres wide it is an impressive sight.
+Another dramatic waterfall on the South Coast of Iceland.
+Sixty meters high and twenty-five meters wide makes Skógafoss waterfall an impressive sight.
 Thundering down from a plateau to the river below the falls lie on the former coastline.
 Dark volcanic rock surrounds them and on a sunny day, you might see rainbows forming in the spray.
 The waterfall is a short walk from the parking lot and is best viewed from below.
 If you feel like a climb you can head up the 500 steps and take in the view from above.

 This beautiful waterfall is particularly distinctive because of the rock formations that surround it.
-Tall basalt columns stretch out in a horseshoe shape around a twenty-metre drop.
+Tall basalt columns stretch out in a horseshoe shape around a twenty-meter drop.
 The name means Black Falls and its architectural form inspired the design of the Hallgrimskirkja Church in Reykjavik.
-The falls are located in southeast Iceland within the boundaries of the vast Vatnajökull National Park.
+Svartifoss waterfall is located in southeast Iceland within the boundaries of the vast Vatnajökull National Park.